kibetamos/React/masterusestate/Quiz.md

         This can be mitigated by using techniques like debouncing, memoization, and optimizing rendering logic.

     10. Comparison with Class Components:

     How does useState in functional components compare to state management in class components?

+        In class components, state is managed using this.state and this.setState.
+        Functional components use the useState hook for state management, which is often considered more concise and easier to use than the class component approach.
+        The useState hook also allows for better separation of concerns and easier testing.